RisingDaystar/VAureaNox/README.md

   </tr>
 </table>

-Notice the amount of artifacts for the standard algorithm , caused by rays "overstepping" the boundary of the volume and then going further inside reaching the maximum number of iterations (at this point are considered as a "miss") , the same happens along the spiral surface: the hole seen on the whole surface are caused by the same phenomena.
+Notice the amount of artifacts for the standard algorithm , caused by rays "overstepping" the boundary of the volume and then going further inside reaching the maximum number of iterations (at this point are considered as a "miss") , the same happens along the spiral surface: the holes seen on the whole surface are caused by the same phenomena.

 Also, the horizon line seems to be "lower" compared to the Custom algorithm render, that's because the standard algorithm reaches the max number of iterations much faster (Custom algorithm uses overrelaxing).